gluster/redant/parsing/CONFIG_README.md

 of all the mount points in the client.
 The brick\_root list has to be specified in the following way:<br>
 `brick_root: ["/bricks1","/bricks2"]`<br>
+username and password can also be defined for creating ssh connection.

 <h3>4. clients\_info</h3>
  'clients\_info' is info about each client in  the cluster.
  The info should contain platform(linux),super_user name(root
- in case of linux) as mentioned in the config file.
+ in case of linux) as mentioned in the config file. username and password can also be defined for creating ssh connection.